-The Electronic Materials Branch applies diverse experimental and theoretical capabilities to a broad program of basic and applied research on solid-state materials that have potential device or systems applications of interest to the Navy.
-Investigations of fundamental mechanisms for crystal growth are coupled with research on the physics and chemistry of fundamental processes controlling the electronic and optical properties of semiconductors, nanomaterials and interfaces.
-This materials research is coupled closely to electronic/electro-optic device and sensor development performed both in the Electronic Materials Branch and in other branches within the Electronics Science and Technology Division.
-The Electronic Materials Branch is composed of two sections: Nanotechnology and Semiconductor Physics.
+The Physics of Electronic Materials Branch applies diverse experimental and theoretical capabilities to a broad program of basic and applied research on solid-state materials that have potential device or systems applications of interest to the Navy.
+Investigations of fundamental mechanisms for crystal growth are coupled with research on the physics and chemistry of fundamental processes controlling the electronic and optical properties of semiconductors, nanomaterials, and interfaces.
+This materials research is coupled closely to electronic/electro-optic device and sensor development performed both in the Physics of Electronic Materials Branch and in other branches within the Electronics Science and Technology Division.
+The Physics of Electronic Materials Branch is composed of two sections: Novel Materials and Applications and Quantum Phenomena and Modeling.

 Active areas of research include: